react-declarative/react-declarative/docs/auto/interfaces/ISize.md

 # ISize

-Represents a size with height and width dimensions.
+Represents the size of an object or element.

 ## Properties